Gideon-Foxo/support-bot/README.md

 <h1 align="center">Contact/Support/Feedback</h1>

 If you need support or would like to add feedback please either [join Gideon's server](https://discord.gg/G2sWsCA8nS) or [create a new issue](https://github.com/Gideon-foxo/support-bot/issues).

+**Note** work on [v2](https://github.com/Gideon-foxo/support-bot/issues/1) will only happen after Discord.js v13 becomes stable to natively support buttons and other new goodies.